A Course on Atlas Shrugged

 Preview Explore Atlas Shrugged

-Note: The pagination of the hardcover, softcover, and kindle editions differs from that of the small mass market paperback.
+Note: The pagination of the hardcover, softcover, and kindle editions of Atlas Shrugged differs from that of the small mass market paperback.
 The study questions and other resources cite only the pagination from the larger editions.
 I don't recommend using the mass market paperback.
 Also, if you've not read the novel before, beware of spoilers!

 - Plot Outline